 I hope Amazon keeps innovating and surprising all of us and changing paradigms time and again.It has done it with online retail, with Kindle and now with De-bundling.
 Amazon has faced lots of controversies and have proved all cynics wrong in the past and recently so with Kindle.
 Which brings us to another important point :-

 Some times the market may not see the value of the change you want to bring in the system.
-I had a dialogue with Seth Godin himself
+I had a dialogue with Seth Godin himself (over email of course) and this is what he said:

-yes, that's exactly it
+"yes, that's exactly it

 great marketers persist or work with their story and their market and get through to them eventually.